Bilhorod-Dnistrovskyi: Russian rule

-It was established as the fortress of Akkerman, part of the Ottoman defensive system against Poland-Lithuania and, later, the Russian Empire.
 Major battles between the Ottomans and the Russians were fought near Akkerman in 1770 and 1789.
 Russia conquered the town in 1770, 1774, and 1806, but returned it after the conclusion of hostilities.
 It was not incorporated into Russia until 1812, when it was annexed, along with the rest of Bessarabia.

 On 25 September 1826, Russia and the Ottomans signed here the Akkerman Convention which imposed that the hospodars of Moldavia and Wallachia be elected by their respective Divans for seven-year terms, with the approval of both Powers.

+Under the Russian rule, many Ukrainians fleeing serfdom in their native lands moved to Bessarabia and settled in the area of Akkerman.
+Their fate was depicted by Ukrainian writer Ivan Nechuy-Levytsky in his novel Mykola Dzheria.
+According to the 1897 Russian census, Akkerman povit had a population of 265,247 inhabitants, of whom 26,29% were Ukrainians, 21,32% Bulgarians, 16,38% Moldovans, 16,36% Germans, 9,62% Russians, 4,63% Jews, 3,91% Gagauz people, 0,42% Romani, 0,25% Armenians and 0,11% Poles.

+Romanian rule

 The city and the surrounding district became part of the Moldovan Democratic Republic after it proclaimed its independence following the Russian Revolution.
 The Romanian Army, entered the city on 9 March 1918, fighting with local troops led by the Bolsheviks.
 Formal integration followed later that month, when the 'Sfatul Țării' of the Moldovan Democratic Republic proclaimed the whole of Bessarabia united with Romania.